 It’s an old phrase because it makes so much sense – when life gives you lemons, make lemonade, make the most of out of the hand you’re dealt.
-This attractive piece of hand lettered typography created by Brooklyn-based designer Lauren Hom was a part of the group exhibition “Found In Translation” that asked 22 Korean and 22 Western artists to each create a typographical poster that “(sheds) light on the cultural similarities and differences between Korean and English speaking countries.”
+This attractive piece of hand-lettered typography created by Brooklyn-based designer Lauren Hom was a part of the group exhibition “Found In Translation” that asked 22 Korean and 22 Western artists to each create a typographical poster that “(sheds) light on the cultural similarities and differences between Korean and English speaking countries.”
 This piece by Hom had a counterpart by Moon Seok Oh that read “You can turn misfortune into good fortune”.
 A beautiful, vibrant typographical poster with a piece of advice that spans across cultures and languages makes for a brilliant bit of inspiration.

-41. Press On
+41. Press on

 The most troubling of times can sometimes show us just how tough and resilient we are.
 This goes for creative and professional ventures as well, how we operate under pressure and error can say a lot about us, so seek out that ‘invincible summer’ within yourself.
-And what better way to seek it out than with this beautiful quote, originally from author Albert Camus, that has been immortalised by Kavan & Co.
-Through gorgeous hand crafted typography and beautiful floral graphics, Kavan & Co. have created a beautiful design that makes it just that little bit easier to wait out the coldest of winters.
+And what better way to seek it out than with this beautiful quote, originally from author Albert Camus, that has been immortalized by Kavan & Co.
+Through gorgeous handcrafted typography and beautiful floral graphics, Kavan & Co. have created a beautiful design that makes it just that little bit easier to wait out the coldest of winters.

 The journey and process toward any goal can be hard, time consuming and can sometimes feel worthless, but a lot of the time, the harder you work, the better it feels when you reach that final result.
 This idea is captured fantastically in this lively and exciting typographical poster by Australian designer Gemma O’Brien.
 The incorporation of the arrows and target into the piece enhances the meaning behind the words, which are each crafted beautifully with an engrossing attention to detail.
 Aim high and if you miss, just reload and re-aim.

-43. Craft A Story
+43. Craft a story

-44. Struggle To Progress
+44. Struggle to progress

 Creating and experiencing art can sometimes feel as though we are adding life to the duller days, washing away the dust from everyday life as it were.
-So, give your soul a well deserved dusting-off with this beautiful piece of art by Peter Bielous.
+So, give your soul a well-deserved dusting-off with this beautiful piece of art by Peter Bielous.
 Inspired to create this piece by simply discovering the Picasso quote in question, Bielous has ensured that each letter in this piece is crafted with care and attention to detail, with each word slotting into place to create a sharp and sleek final product.
 This piece has depth and a strong sense of hierarchy, even with the simple flat black and white design, complementing Picasso’s musings beautifully.

-46. Aim For Acclaim
+46. Aim For acclaim

-A set goal, no matter how specific or generalised is a key to getting on the right path to success.
+A set goal no matter how specific or generalized is a key to getting on the right path to success.
 This typographical piece was incredibly created with chalk on a chalkboard by designer Scott Biersack who makes note of his goals as being “As the quote says, I want to work so hard that one day my signature will be called an autograph.
 I have some big hopes and dreams of becoming an ADC Young Gun and with hard work and determination, I know I can achieve this.
 I resolve to work hard.”
 And work hard he does, as is clear with this beautiful piece of type, an interesting combination of script and serif type, each line shaped in an intriguing way.
 So, whether your goals are specific or fairly open, chase them with all you have.

 One of the biggest lies we often tell ourselves is “I can’t do that yet, I don’t have everything I need”, but Theodore Roosevelt is here to tell you otherwise.
 This piece is one part of a set of 10 calendar pages designed by husband and wife duo Joel and Ashley Selby, owners of This Paper Ship.
 The page captures Roosevelt’s words with both illustration and simple yet effective typography to make for a fun and inviting design, sure to encourage even the most unmotivated of us.
 So, instead of making plans to stock up with more tools, take this advice and simply begin where you are.

-48. Stay Receptive
+48. Stay receptive

 Keeping your mind open is a good way to let new things into it.
 This poster by Connecticut-based designer Jay Roeder uses bold hand lettering and illustration as is his specialty.
 The non-linear, shapely and irregular letterforms give the piece a unique flair to it and a stronger sense of handcrafting.
 So, be sure to stay receptive to new ideas, open to new challenges and understanding of any changes you may face, and keep your mind always open.

 Perfection is a word people developed to describe something that is entirely without flaw, but for everyone who has asked for (or simply just received) feedback and criticism from others’ would know that there is always something somebody will not like, or that can be changed, fixed, altered.
 Salvador Dali, author of these words, knew how impossible perfection was, and he went on to make a name for himself as somebody who challenged the ‘perfect image’.
 This piece of type by Travis Pietsch beautifully complements this quote, with unique letterforms, swashes that tie each word to the last, and a vintage-inspired palette.
-Perfection is a wonderful thing in theory, but is impossible in practise, so while you can chase it all you like, don’t feel dejected when you can’t quite achieve it.
+Perfection is a wonderful thing in theory, but is impossible in practice, so while you can chase it all you like, don’t feel dejected when you can’t quite achieve it.

-On the bright side, if your idea turns out well, you have had a good idea, on the slightly dimmer side, if your idea turns out not-so-well, you’ll have a brilliant story to tell (and probably a memorable lesson learnt).
+On the bright side, if your idea turns out well, you have had a good idea, on the slightly dimmer side, if your idea turns out not-so-well, you’ll have a brilliant story to tell (and probably a memorable lessonlearnedt).
 This piece by Californian letterer Joanna Muñoz (also known as “Wink & Wonder”) reminds us to not condemn our bad ideas, but learn from them and appreciate the anecdotes, lessons and value they supply us with.
 A beautiful piece of very simple type and illustrations to convey a very simple message.